eres-l/designblog/README.md

 # designblog
-Design blog for my class : Art 164 Principles of Design
+Design blog for my Principles of Design studio class

 Will upload weekly research assigments and project updates.